top of page

-Our stem cells are cultivated under strict GMP conditions in our certified laboratory in Warsaw.
+Our stem cells are cultivated under strict conditions in our certified laboratory in Warsaw.

 💡 What are mesenchymal stem cells (MSCs)?